ugurkoysuren/react-lottie-light-js/README.md

 ## Why Lottie-light-js?

 This is a fork, in order to use react-lottie with the lottie-light version.
+If you use Lottie on React and have CPU issues, this is the lib you need.